elohimdzangare/Wireless-Sensor-Network/README.md

     └── hotspot_connection_test.ino
 ```

-The `/archive` folder is just earlier versions and one-off test sketches from along the way (checking the MAC address, testing the LEDs on their own, testing the sensors before adding ESP-NOW, etc).
+The `/archive` folder is just earlier versions and one-off test sketches from along the way (testing the sensors before adding ESP-NOW, testing the gateway before connecting it to MATLAB, etc).
 Not needed to actually run the project, just there to show how it was built up step by step.

 ---